 Carmel picks fresh lemons in the garden for her morning ritual.
 Freshly squeezed lemons and hot water.
 That's how she starts her day!

-She wears Zoe Maxi in black.
+She wears Zoe Maxi dress in black.